cedis81/not-hot-dog/README.md

 ### Next

 - Providing user feedback on each action's success or failure.
-- Clearing form on submit and preventing multiple submits
+- Clearing form on submit and preventing multiple submits.
-- Unit testing
+- Unit testing.
+- Allow a user to change a password.